BenthicSubstrateMapping/PyHum/README.md

 The programs in this package are as follows:

-1. pyhum_read
+1. read
-script to read Humminbird DAT and associated SON files, and export data in MAT format
+script to read Humminbird DAT and associated SON files, export data, and produce some rudimentary plots

-2. pyhum_correct
+2. correct
-script to read Humminbird data in MAT format (output from pyhum_read.py) and perform some radiometric corrections and produce some rudimentary plots
+script to read Humminbird data (output from 'read') and perform some radiometric corrections and produce some rudimentary plots

-3. pyhum_texture
+3. texture
 script to read radiometrically corrected Humminbird data in MAT format (output from pyhum_correct.py) and perform a textural analysis using the spectral method of Buscombe et al (forthcoming) and produce some rudimentary plots

-4. pyhum_domap
+4. map
 script to generate a point cloud (X,Y,sidescan intensity), save it to ascii format file, grid it and make a raster overlay on an aerial image (pulled automatically from the ESRI GIS image server), and a kml file for showing the same thing in google-earth

+5. map_texture
+script to generate a point cloud (X,Y,texture lengthscale - calculated using pyhum_texture), save it to ascii format file, grid it and make a raster overlay on an aerial image (pulled automatically from the ESRI GIS image server), and a kml file for showing the same thing in google-earth

+6. e1e2
+script to analyse the first (e1, 'roughness') and second (e2, 'hardness') echo returns from the high-frequency downward looking echosounder, and generate generalised acoustic parameters for the purposes of point classification of submerged substrates/vegetation.
+The processing accounts for the absorption of sound in water, and does a basic k-means cluster of e1 and e2 coefficients into specified number of 'acoustic classes'.
+This code is based on code by Barb Fagetter (blueseas@oceanecology.ca).
+Georeferenced parameters are saved in csv form, and optionally plots and kml files are generated

 These are all command-line programs which take a number of input (some required, some optional).
 Please see the individual files for a comprehensive list of input options